hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/name-solver.md

 1. If a `java-name` attribute is specified in the corresponding `<table>`, `<enum>`, `<view>`, or `<column>` tag this name is selected and the Name Solver is not used.

 2. Otherwise, if a rule in the Name Solver matches the database object, the object name is replaced according to this rule.
-**Note**: Rules are evaluated in the order they are defined; once one rule matches the name is considered resolved and the rest of the rules are ignored.
+Rules are evaluated in the order they are defined; once one rule matches the name is considered resolved and the rest of the rules are ignored.

 3. Finally, the original or replaced name is used by HotRod to generate a camel case Java identifier for the database object.